Skip to content

 But, according to Origen, it is precisely because the woman acknowledges this hierarchy and accepts her place in humility at the bottom that she receives her reward.
 He writes:

 “But when she, with intensified resolution, accepting the saying of Jesus, puts forth the claim to obtain crumbs even as a little dog, and acknowledges that the masters are of a nobler race, then she gets a second answer, which bears testimony to her faith as great, and a promise that it shall be done unto her as she wills."
+(Origen, Commentary on the Gospel of Matthew, Book XI, 17)

 “For to this purpose neither did Christ say, ‘let thy little daughter be made whole,’ but, ‘great is thy faith, be it unto thee even as thou wilt;’ to teach thee that the words were not used at random, nor were they flattering words, but great was the power of her faith.”
+(St. John Chrysostom, Homilies on the Gospel of Matthew, Homily LII, 3)

 Image credit